-🕧 🔚 Flash Memory Slot
+🔒 🗏 Flash Memory Slot

 Normally a PCMCIA or USB memory card reader must be purchased separately in order to use memory cards from devices such as digital cameras, MP3 players, mobile phones, and PDAs.
 This Notebook PC has a built-in memory card reader that can read many flash memory cards as specified later in this manual.
+The built-in memory card reader is not only convenient, but also faster than most other forms of memory card readers because it utilizes the high-bandwidth PCI bus.